MicrosoftDocs/VBA-Docs/api/Excel.Axis.MinimumScale.md

 ## Example

-This example sets the minimum and maximum values for the value axis in Chart1.
+This example sets the minimum and maximum values for the value axis on Chart1.

 ```vb
 With Charts("Chart1").Axes(xlValue)